daniel foster 437/flickr

 In his speech, “Climate Change and Natural Gas – Protecting People and the Planet,” Krupp talked about the most effective ways to safeguard ecosystems and communities from the unacceptable impacts of natural gas development.
 He also delved into the crucial issue of reducing methane leakage from the natural gas system, which is urgently needed to reduce the climate impacts of natural gas production and see to it that natural gas delivers a climate benefit compared to other fossil fuels.
 Natural gas "can't get us to where we need to go," he said.
 "Nothing I know of can substitute for zero-carbon sources like conservation, energy efficiency, wind and solar."

-The full text of the speech follows.
+The full text of Fred's speech:

 When did it hit you?